MaptimeSEA/maptimesea.github.io/_posts/2017-09-06-introtogis.markdown

 ```

 ## Introduction
 This week we will dive into the basics of GIS.
-Checkout the slide deck here.
-(Coming soon)
+Checkout the slide deck [here](/img/IntroToGIS_MaptimeSea_20170906.pdf).

 ## Workshop